Skip to main content

 BANGLADESH, AUG 3 – Sheikh Hasina faces charges of ordering killings and torture during the 2024 student protests that toppled her government, with up to 1,400 deaths reported by the United Nations.

-• Chief Prosecutor Tajul Islam labeled Hasina the 'nucleus of all crimes' and called for the maximum penalty during the trial proceedings.
+• Chief Prosecutor Tajul Islam labeled Hasina the 'nucleus of all crimes' and is seeking the severest punishment under law.

 Insights by Ground AI